Frequently Asked Questions

 What makes this database different from others?

-There are many resources that include information about treaties in a variety of formats.
-For example, in 2020, the National Archives released hundreds of digitized treaties and made them available online through their catalog and via the Treaties Explorer database.
+Many resources include information about treaties in a variety of formats.
+For example, in 2020, the National Archives released hundreds of digitized treaties and made them available online through their catalog and the Treaties Explorer database.

 In the identifiers field, I notice RIT and NAI numbers.
 What do they represent?